JohnLonginotto/uq/README.md

 ###--test:
 ```
-  Test!
-When --test is specified, all possible values for the above settings are tried
+  ...when --test is specified, all possible values for the above settings are tried
   (excluding any that you have locked-in by specifying them explicitly as well) and the
   best possible combination for your compressor is emitted, with details on the less-good
   arrangments.
 This can be done on a small sample of the data if you wish (for speed), but
   getting a random-enough sample is left to the user for now.
 To be totally honest, I just
-  run --test on the whole file for one data set, say an H3K9me3 ChIP with read length X and
+  run --test on the whole file for one type of data set, say an H3K9me3 ChIP, which after
-  quality scores Y, with Z amount of repetitive data, which emits the best possible file
+  some time returns the best possible file encoding, and then I use those same --pattern/--raw
-  after some time, and then I use those values for all the other H3K9me3 datasets as they are
+  --sort values for all other H3K9me3 datasets.
+Do make sure to test every sample kind
-  typically very consistent, and very different between datasets.
+  individually though, as results generated for an RNA-Seq will be different to a WGBS, etc.
 ```

 ###--compressor: